Most states require you to wear a Helmet for your Motorcycle. If a jet ski is the motorcycle of the water wouldn’t wearing a helmet make sense?

 - Not only that but you get full coverage which sounds obvious, but what is not so obvious is it protecting you from the sun and from hurting your jaw.
 Yes, your jaw.
 If you jump a big wave and then come down wrong you could end up smacking your jaw or face on the handlebars, that is why they have foam padding on the handlebars.
 Doesn’t matter how soft the padding is, a full face helmet protection would be better.
 Just something to consider if you love jumping the waves in the ocean.

-- Then you also have the ability to strap goggles on to keep water out of your eyes when riding.
+- Then you also have the ability to strap goggles on to keep water (and bugs) out of your eyes when riding.
 Sure sunglasses can do the same, but goggles offer a better seal.

 - For the few that love to ride in the winter, the helmet can work to keep your head and ears warm.
 As for the summer, the helmets have vents to keep you cool.

 Before I talk about the downsides, I want to say that the positives far outweigh the disadvantages when it comes to wearing a helmet on a jet ski.